 2. I’m much more productive with my time.

 Ever since getting rid of Netflix, I have been so much more productive at home.
 I’m able to cook a lot more and eat healthier option.
 I’m more aware of the mess around the house and will clean where needed.

 Logan bought me a Kindle Paperwhite as a gift after quitting Netflix to help me cope with my recent TV loss.
 Reading has now turned into my new way of relaxing after work, and I feel so much better about myself.

 I feel more enriched and educated with all the books I’ve read in these past few months.
-In case you’re wondering, my favorites are autobiographies and mystery/thriller novels like these:

 3. I’ve lost weight.

 Not only am I cooking healthier options for dinner, but I am also now exercising more!
 Result?
 I’ve lost about a pound a month since canceling Netflix!